Love will win. Love must win, or we all lose.

 Starting with you and me, right now, following in Jesus’ footsteps, shaped by this very prayer.

-Check out “The Lord’s Prayer for All People,” an expanded version of the Lord’s Prayer I wrote last year which highlights these themes.
-Cross-posted from http://www.mordenmennonitechurch.wordpress.com. © Michael W. Pahl.
+Check out also “The Lord’s Prayer for All People,” an expanded version of the Lord’s Prayer which incorporates the themes described here.

 “Turn the Other Cheek” ≠ “Be a Doormat”